Amarok79/Amarok.Events/README.md

 ### Event Source and Event

 Suppose you have an interface and want to expose an event.
+You do that as following:

     public interface IFooService
     {